Machu Picchu Trekking – What A Challenge!

 Victor, our guide, was very supportive, he was there to challenge us all and to ensure that we trekked in a safe and secure manner.
 He suggested we started trekking now before the others had finished their lunch.
 We had to remember this was not a race, and there always was a guide bringing up the rear.
 Victor and the rest of the group, of course, would catch us up in due course.
 He pointed out the path up the mountain and explained there is no way that we would get lost, he would catch up with us by the time we reached the summit.

-To Travel Too tip: ensure that the sleeping bag you purchase is suitable for the climate
+To Travel Too tip: to hike Machu Picchu ensure that the sleeping bag you purchase is suitable for the climate

-Total trekking distance on Day 2 of Machu Picchu 17km.
+Total trekking distance on Day 2 of the Inca Trail 17km.
 Duration: 12 hours (Jane’s speed)

 At 5.00 am on the morning of Day 3 of Machu Picchu, we were welcomed with a wake-up call and a cup of very hot scolding tea.
 We stepped out of our tents to see the most magnificent sight of snow-capped mountains that surrounded our campsite.
 It was dark last night when we arrived and we did not see where our campsite was positioned.
 The cold morning air chilled us to the bone.

 Yay!
 Lots of hot chocolate and porridge for breakfast to warm us up.
-Today should have been an easier day but we still had to manage what is known as ‘the gringo killer’ 3,000 uneven Inca steps downhill.
+Today should have been an easier day but we still had to manage what is known as ‘the gringo killer’ 3,000 uneven Inca steps downhill, which Jane was not looking forward to.

 After breakfast, we hiked the Inca pathway, most of it still in its original condition, with a crawl through an original Inca tunnel to top it off.